Shaba I: United States

-On March 15, the United States sent 35 tons of communications equipment and medical supplies, and other materials, worth a total of $2 million, by using chartered DC-8s.Norman Kempster and Oswald Johnson, "U.S. Flies 35 Tons of Supplies to Zaire Defenders", Los Angeles Times, 16 March 1977; accessed via ProQuest.
+On 15 March, the United States sent 35 tons of communications equipment and medical supplies, and other materials, worth a total of $2 million, by using chartered DC-8s.
 President Jimmy Carter, in his first year of office, was less enthusiastic about Mobutu than his predecessors had been and decided against sending weapons or troops.
 He also stated that there was no evidence to substantiate Cuban involvement and maintained that position throughout the conflict.
 Officials of NATO agreed.
 The State Department accused the Angolan government of providing the rebels with "logistic support" but maintained that there was "no hard evidence" of Cuban support.

 The U.S. House Committee on International Relations questioned the importance of aid and moved to halve Zaire's arms credits from $30 million to $15 million.
 Americans were evacuated from the area.
-Secretary of State Cyrus Vance sought to justify the aid based on the importance of copper and cobalt mining.Jane Rosen, "Concern in US on Zaire", The Guardian, 17 March 1977; accessed via ProQuest.
+Secretary of State Cyrus Vance sought to justify the aid based on the importance of copper and cobalt mining.